Chloe Berryhill

-Chloe Berryhill (née Logarzo /loʊˈɡɑːrzoʊ/ loh-GAR-zoh, /it/; 22 December 1994) is an Australian professional soccer player who plays as a midfielder for Como 1907 and the Australia women's national team.
+Chloe Logarzo-Berryhill (née Logarzo /ləˈɡɑːrzoʊ/ lə-GAR-zoh, /it/; 22 December 1994) is an Australian former soccer player who played as a midfielder.
+She made 59 appearances for the Australia national team.
+At club level, Berryhill played a total of 136 W-League (later renamed A-League Women) games for Sydney FC, Newcastle Jets, Western United and Western Sydney Wanderers.
+She retired from soccer in January 2026 after an anterior cruciate ligament injury.

 Early life

 Berryhill was born in Sydney.
 Her family is Italian on her father's side and Scottish on her mother's side.
 She started playing football aged five for Redbacks FC (formerly Carlingford Redbacks), but did not play at an elite level until some years later, having been rejected on some occasions for a lack of size.

 Club career

 Sydney FC, 2011–2015

 Berryhill began her career with Sydney FC during the 2011–12 W-League season, and made her debut in a 4–1 victory over Newcastle Jets on 12 November 2011.
 Her second, and final, appearance of the season came in a 3–0 victory over Perth Glory on 7 January 2012.

 Berryhill remained with Sydney FC for the 2012–13 season.
 She scored her first goal for the club against Perth Glory on 17 November 2012, but was unable to prevent Sydney FC from losing 3–1.
 She was on the scoresheet once more in the following game, scoring twice in a 4–0 victory over Adelaide United on 24 November 2012.
 Berryhill played a total of twelve league games over the course of the season, scoring thrice, as Sydney FC won the W-League title for the second time.